hackclub/hackclub/workshops/backjack/README.md

     }
  }
 ```
-In the for loop , we first initialize integer i to be equal to 0,this means it will start on the first index inside the vector which is at position 0, then while i is still smaller than the size(number of element) inside the list of card the integer i will keep increasing while we display the element at index(position) i plus a space after each element.
+In the for loop, we first initialize integer i to be equal to 0, this means it will start on the first index inside the vector which is at position 0, then while i is still smaller than the size(number of element) inside the list of card the integer i will keep increasing while we display the element at index(position) i plus space after each element.

 Now that we have a definition, let go back inside the ` start_The_Game() ` function where we left, on a new line after our last line, we will call ` Display_Card ` function with the parameter ` player_card ` which is where the player's list of card numbers is stored :